Selling a House As-Is in Austin

 - Carefully develop a cost estimate of repairs or updates needed.
 Estimating repairs is not as complicated as it sounds.
 The key thing to keep in mind is you don’t need to be exact.
 Here’s a great link that will help you determine very easily how much it might cost to update or repair your property. repairs.
 Click here for a useful cost guide.

 - Determine a fair, as-is price for the house.
 This can be a little tricky.
 Often it’s difficult to determine what some have called the “hassle discount”.
 This is the reduction for a buyer to fix the property up themselves.
 If only a little work is required, listing with a real estate agent is usually best.
-For the big repairs you will be money ahead usually by calling a Austin cash house buyer like Texas Direct Home Buyers.
+For the big repairs you will be money ahead usually by calling a Austin cash house buyer like Austin Direct Home Buyers.

 - Determine whether it’s worth updating the house.
 Remember to factor in the final sales costs, such as escrow fees, realtor fees, title fees, buyer concessions, appraisals and inspections in your estimates.
 We’ve had several potential clients who later regretted their decision to not sell their house for cash.
 It’s easy to underestimate the cost of repairs and listing.
 If you would like help determining your costs, don’t hesitate to fill out the form or call us at (512) 345-9090.